- Svara-lila

 Saxophone, Percussion, and Interactive Electronics - By the River Near Savathi

-Clarinet, Violin, Viola, and Cello - Kaylvi
+Clarinet, Violin, Viola, and Cello

 This piece was commissioned by the Flute/Cello Commissioning Circle, which is a consortium of four duos: Terra Voce (VA), Exorior Duo (Canada), Brownard Duo (MN), and Keowee Chamber Music (NC).
 The piece has been released on Millenial Masters Vol. 4 by Ablaze Records.